GuglioIsStupid/Unnamed-Rhythm-Game/README.md

 ## About

 Rit is a free, open-sourced rhythm game made in Lua using the LÖVE framework.
 The game is inspired by games such as Quaver, osu!, Etterna, and StepMania.
-The game is currently in development and is not yet ready for public use.
+The game is currently in development and is only available for beta testing.
 Testing builds are available in the [Pre-Release page](https://github.com/AGORI-Studios/Rit/releases)

 ## Installation (WIP)